EgonOlsen71/bresenham/README.md

 **Sources and building the project**

+The project can build with MOSpeed:  https://github.com/EgonOlsen71/basicv2 MOSpeed is required to assemble the assembly language parts (albeit some other assembler might work as well with minor modifications) and to compile the BASIC parts.
+If you don't want to build the project your own, you can just use the pre-built prg-files in the build-directory (see description below).

 In the src-directory, you'll find the assembly language sources in *asm* and two BASIC basic example in *basic*.
 In *build*, you'll find several files:

 * c1541.exe - a helpful utility from the VICE project to create a D64 image.
 The license for VICE applies to this file.